Meet our students

 Raenelle Kathlia M. Irons

 Hi!
-I’m Rae, a second-year graduate student focusing on cultural anthropology, and I got my B.A. in Anthropology at the University of Akron.
-As a half-Filipina from northeastern Ohio, I moved to LA to experience a wider range of diversity and work with Filipinos in the area.
-Research-wise, I am interested in looking at transnational family relationships, specifically between Filipinos here (US/LA) and their families back “home” in the Philippines.
+I’m Rae, a third-year graduate student focusing on cultural anthropology, and I got my B.A. in Anthropology at the University of Akron.
+I'm a half-Filipinx from northeastern Ohio and for my research, I am working with other Filipinos in the northeastern Ohio area to look at transnational relationships with families back “home” in the Philippines, which I will then turn into a graphic novel.
 Outside of academics, I love to draw, play games (video, board, rpgs), learn new languages, and practice my instruments.

 Amanda Jokela